ngoziharrison/ngozi-presentations/Peer 2 Peer Presentation.iapresenter/text.md

 epistemic confrontation with the logics of computation situated elsewhere and
 challenges the very nature of what we consider computation to be and to have been.
 It
 is an argument for forms of computing embedded in technologies of living,[28] connected to care work, to fullness,
-to difference, and to shared practices of risky meaning making.” ([Morrison, 2022](zotero://select/library/items/4URBXAM7)) ([snapshot](zotero://open-pdf/library/items/GHX7L5GA?sel=%23p35&annotation=YP2E2NFI))
+to difference, and to shared practices of risky meaning making.” ([Morrison, 2022)

 ---
 ##### Provocation
 ### How does recursion affect our understanding of the relationship between temporality and computation?

-But no rule without exception!
-If you want to discuss a paragraph of Shakespeare in literature class, add a tab (⇥) in front of it.

-Use text as your script and choose visible elements carefully.
-Remember: less is more.

-Here's another bad habit:

 ---